Naayak: Critical response

-The film received mixed reviews from critics.
+The film received positive reviews from critics.

 Y. Sunita Chowdary of The Hindu wrote, "... the writing is humorous, lively and consistent.
 What more, the film works mainly on its dialogues and a brisk screenplay and has all the potential to rake in moolah at the box office," and added, "Vinayak, having read the pulse well, comes out with Naayak that is a throwback to many of his earlier films but with correct dose of humour added, to cover the flaws.
 By the time you sense something wrong, he cleverly comes up with another funny scene.
 This way the film progresses and winds up before it gets too heavy, and voila there are smiles everywhere".
 Mahalakshmi Prabhakaran of Daily News and Analysis wrote, "We’ll say that even if the film is about the age-old formula of the hero bashing the bad guys and coming up trumps, Naayak is an entertaining film that you won’t regret watching," and rated the film 3.5 out of 5.
 AS Sashidhar of The Times of India termed the film a "pot boiling paisa vasool entertainer" and rated the film 3.5 out of 5.
-Oneindia Entertainment stated, "V. V. Vinayak may not have given a great screenplay, but he has had a high entertainment quotient with his narration.
-His mass appearance has doubled up Ram Charan's performance.
-Naayak is a perfect Sankranthi entertainer," and rated the film 3 out of 5.
 Radhika Rajamani of Rediff.com wrote, "The first half of the film moves at a breezy pace while the interval brings in the twist.
 In the second half there's mostly stomach-churning violence which is pretty repulsive.
 Technically the film is top-notch.
 V V Vinayak delivers a hardcore commercial entertainer for the festival.
 If you can watch Naayak without analysing it, you will find it fun," and rated the film 3 out of 5.
-IndiaGlitz summarised, "Vinayak proves to be a director who knows how to play gimmicks with a formula story in hand and a narration baptized in masala.
-Naayak is for all those who love to watch an entertainer filled with doses of heroism and comedy, and also good music," and added that the film is "commercial to the hilt".